 \section{Model-II}

-In this case, we assume the functional form proposed by Starobinsky \cite{Starobinsky 2007} in the form $ f(R)=R+bR^{n} $, which is widly discussed in $ f(R) $ theory of gravitation and leads to accelerated expansion of the universe.
+In this case, we assume the functional form proposed by Starobinsky \cite{Starobinsky2007} in the form $ f(R)=R+bR^{n} $, which is widely discussed in $ f(R) $ theory of gravitation and leads to the accelerated expansion of the universe.
 Here, we consider the model given as